Chan-McLaren/Chan-McLaren.github.io/content/projects/data-engineering/AWS-PostgresSQL/_index.md

 ---
-title: "Crowdfunding Data Pipeline"
+title: "AWS(RDS) + PostgreSQL"
 draft: false
-summary: "A Data Pipeline Built within Pyhton , PostgresSQL, and AWS(RDS)"
+summary: "Crowdfunding Data Pipeline"
 ---
 The goal of this project is to take raw crowdfunding campaign data and build an analytics-ready database.
 The workflow includes: